bme-db-lab/Functional-Dependency-Calculator/README.md

  - minimal cover of an FD set
  - highest normal form of a relational schema

-Compatible with SICStus Prolog and SWI-Prolog.
+Compatible with SWI-Prolog (http://www.swi-prolog.org/) and SICStus Prolog.

 Usage (SWI-Prolog):
 ```